 For more details regarding the dates of UPSC exams and their notifications in this year, check the calendar of exams conducted by Union Public Services Commission.

-Results of all exams conducted by UPSC as well as notifications for future exams will be published in the home page of the official UPSC website itself.
+Results of all exams conducted by UPSC as well as notifications for future exams will be published on the homepage of the official website itself.

 Civil Services exam is conducted in 3 phases: (1) Prelims, (2) Mains and (3) Interview.
-The exam window extends over a year (from August month of an year to June month next year when the results are announced).
+The exam window extends over a year (from June month of a year to June month next year when the results are announced).

-A good understanding of the UPSC syllabus is the first step for all freshers.
+A good understanding of the Union Public Service Commission syllabus is the first step for all freshers.
 Also, understand the eligibility criteria for writing the IAS/IPS exam.
 If you have questions in your mind, just go through our article ‘frequently asked questions on IAS exam preparation‘.

 ClearIAS provide free IAS online coaching, books and free online study materials with a vision that no candidate should be left out due to the inaccessibility of expensive IAS classroom coaching.
 Also, refer our topper’s interview section to get better insights regarding the exam preparation.